Oracle-based Uniform Sampling from Convex Bodies: Concluding remarks

 \section{Concluding remarks}

-In this paper, we propose algorithms for uniform sampling from a convex body $K$ based on the ASF/proximal sampler.
-We explore the use of either the projection oracle on $K$ or the separation oracle on $K$ for the RGO implementation (Algorithm \ref{alg:RGO:uniform:projection} and Algorithm~\ref{alg:RGO:uniform:separation}, respectively).
+In this paper, we propose algorithms for uniform sampling from a convex body $K$ based on the proximal sampler.
+We explore the use of either the projection oracle on $K$ or the separation oracle on $K$, standard tools in convex optimization, for the RGO implementation (Algorithm \ref{alg:RGO:uniform:projection} and Algorithm~\ref{alg:RGO:uniform:separation}, respectively).
 Our RGO implementations are exact and therefore our algorithms do not have any failure probability.
 In both cases, the algorithms perform ${\cal O}(d^2)$ RGO steps.
-With a projection oracle, each RGO queries one projection and has at most ${\cal O}(1)$ expected rejections.
-With a separation oracle, each RGO queries ${\cal O}(d\log d)$ separations and has at most ${\cal O}(1)$ expected rejections.
+With a projection oracle, each RGO queries one projection and has at most ${\cal O}(1)$ expected proposals.
+With a separation oracle, each RGO queries ${\cal O}(d\log d)$ separations and has at most ${\cal O}(1)$ expected proposals.
+In addition, we perform numerical experiments to compare In-and-Out (Algorithm~1 by \cite{kook2024inandout}) with PS+Alg3 (Algorithm~\ref{alg:ASF_uniform}+Algorithm~\ref{alg:RGO:uniform:projection}) on random dense $Z$-polytopes.
+In the experiments of Section~\ref{section:numerical}, PS+Alg3 outperforms In-and-Out, both at the conservative stepsize suggested by the theory and at a more aggressive stepsize, even though the two methods invoke different oracles (projection versus membership).